daiphy/ObjectsAssignment/README.md

 # Poggers XD
 This is a basic checkers game made using a cmd line.

-r and b represent the basic red and black pieces, with R and B representing the pieces that have gone royal ascension.
+r and b represent the basic red and black pieces, with R and B representing the pieces that have undergone royal ascension.